noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc-gateways.md

 - you cannot route traffic to a NAT gateway through a:
   - VPC peering connection
-  - site-to-site VPN connection
+  - Site to Site VPN connection
   - Direct Connect

 ## virtual private gateway (VPG)

-- logical edge routing device that sits at the edge of a VPC
+- regional, logical edge routing device that sits at the edge of a VPC
+  - the VPG is the router on the AWS side of a VPN/DirectConnect connection
 - allows resources outside of your mesh network to communicate with resources inside the mesh network
-- can be used with DirectConnect and VPNs
-  - act as a VPN concentrator on the AWS side of a site-to-site VPN connection
   - create a VPC connection to a private network (e.g your office corporate network) enabling access to vpc resources
+- ingress routing: associates a route table with a VPG
+  - redirects in/outgoing traffic VPC traffic through virtual appliances
+  - segments VPC traffic
+- one virtual VPG per VPC:
+  - VPCs cant share VPG connections: use a transit gateway instead

 ## Transit Gateway

 - connect to multiple VPCs, Direct Connect, VPNs and Software-Defined Wide Area Network (SD-WAN) appliances
-  - All Amazon VPCs, Site-to-Site VPN Connections, and Direct Connect gateways can attach to an AWS Transit Gateway hosted in their region.
+  - All Amazon VPCs, Site to Site VPN Connections, and Direct Connect gateways can attach to an AWS Transit Gateway hosted in their region.
   - AWS Transit Gateways in each region can be connected using peering connections that allow traffic exchange between resources and systems in different regions.
 - consolidating and centrally managing routing between VPCs with a hub-and-spoke network architecture.
 - provides a single global view of your private network to visualize and monitor the health of your Amazon VPCs, Transit Gateways, Direct Connect, and VPN connections to branch locations and on-premises networks.